Data Protection Policy

 KidsBank Chester is committed to a policy of protecting the rights and privacy of individuals.
-KidsBank Chester needs to collect and use certain types of data in order to carry out our work.
-This personal information must be collected and dealt with appropriately.
+KidsBank Chester needs to collect and use certain types of data to carry out our work.
+We recognise the importance of the correct and lawful treatment of personal data.

-The General Data Protection Regulation (GDPR) governs the use of information about people (personal data).
-Personal data can be held on computer or in a manual file, and includes email, minutes of meetings, and photographs.
+All personal data, whether it is held on paper, on computer or other media, will be subject to the appropriate legal safeguards and good practice as specified in the General Data Protection Regulation 2018.
 KidsBank Chester will remain the Data Controller for the information held.
 KidsBank Chester and volunteers will be personally responsible for processing and using personal information in accordance with the GDPR.

-- We want to collect limited personal information of clients in order to fulfil a referral request.
+- We want to collect limited personal information of clients to fulfil a referral request.

-- We want to collect personal information from our referral partners and volunteers in order for our service to ensure good communication.
+- We want to collect personal information from our referral partners and volunteers so that our service ensures good communication.

 - We want to claim gift aid on a person’s donations.